BCHD-SHI-Handoff/private_results/README.md

 # Private Results
 Private Results provides a way for patients to get their test results via phone or the web.
 Currently, this project has hardcoded data for [BCHD](http://health.baltimorecity.gov/) (clinic info).

+## LICENSE
+Private Results is copyright © 2014-2015 [Sexual Health Innovations](http://www.sexualhealthinnovations.org/).
+It is free software, and may be redistributed under the terms specified in the [MIT-LICENSE](blob/master/MIT-LICENSE.md) file.

 ## Workflow
 1. Patient visits a clinic and gets some tests done.